MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/using-fsrm-folder-quotas-with-ftp-in-iis-7.md

 > [!NOTE]
 > Some graphical FTP clients may not show this information unless they support some form of viewing the activity log for the FTP session.

-<a id="03"></a>

-## More Information

-For more information, please see the [Step-by-Step Guide for File Server Resource Manager in Windows Server 2008](http://technet2.microsoft.com/windowsserver2008/en/library/08723815-8560-404b-9c9c-0abc636a5f241033.mspx) topic on Microsoft's web site.